top of page

 I. Genesis: Intellectual Authorship & Continental Mission (2016–2017)

 The 30-Tier Global Fashion Value Chain (GFVC) Model is the original intellectual property of South African visionary of Swazi descent, Ms Ntombikayise (Okayise) Nkosi.
-In 2016, she initiated a bold mission to unify the African continent through a sophisticated and fully integrated fashion value chain ecosystem.
+In 2016, she launched a bold and transformative mission to unify the African continent through a sophisticated, fully integrated fashion value chain ecosystem.

 This mission extends beyond conventional sectoral boundaries, driving innovation across agriculture, mining, technology, film, and manufacturing, and unlocking the transformative potential of a fully industrialised Africa.